Bad Monkey (novel): Plot summary

-Like many Medicare fraudsters facing indictment, Nick decided he had to fake his own death to escape prosecution.
+Like many Medicare fraudsters facing indictment, Nick decided he had to fake his death to escape prosecution.
 Unlike others, he decided to "foolproof" the deception by leaving behind actual human remains, instead of simply disappearing.
-Stripling had his arm amputated by Gomez O'Peele, and then had Eve plant it in Florida, before declaring him legally dead.
-Stripling is about to shoot Yancy, but Eve insists that Yancy be killed outside the house, so she doesn't have to clean up the mess.
-Before Stripling can fire, he is ambushed by Neville, who stabs him in the spine with the broken shaft of a fishing rod Yancy brought with him.
-Fleeing the estate, Yancy and Neville run to the Dragon Queen's hut, where Stripling's hired thug, Egg, took Rosa.
-They rescue her and Driggs, and Yancy threatens Stripling's own pilot into flying him and Rosa back to Miami.
+Nick had his arm amputated by Gomez, then had Eve plant it in Florida before declaring him legally dead.
+Nick is about to shoot Yancy, but Eve insists that he be killed outside the house.
+Before Nick can fire he is ambushed by Neville, who stabs him with the broken shaft of a fishing rod Yancy brought with him.
+Fleeing the estate, Yancy and Neville run to the Dragon Queen's hut, where Nick's hired thug, Egg, has taken Rosa.
+They rescue her and Driggs, and Yancy threatens Nick's pilot into flying him and Rosa back to Miami.

-Nick, rendered almost paraplegic by the injury to his spine, lays all the blame on Eve for stopping him from shooting Yancy inside the house.
-Eve retaliates by drugging him and dumping his body at sea at night, to be devoured by sharks.
+Nick, rendered almost paraplegic by his injuries, lays all the blame on Eve for stopping him from shooting Yancy.
+Eve retaliates by drugging him and dumping his body in shark-infested waters.
 Attempting to speed away from the scene, Eve herself is killed when her boat crashes on a nearby reef.
 The only part of Nick recovered from the ocean is his right arm, which is buried with his left.

-Returning home, Yancy's life is complicated by the reappearance of Bonnie Witt/Plover Chase, who left her husband and traveled back to Oklahoma to "re-connect" with her teenage lover, Cody Parish, now a lazy 30-year-old dimwit.
-It took only a few days for Bonnie to grow tired of his lack of ambition, and pine for Yancy again.
-Having heard that Yancy already found another girlfriend, she decided to show her devotion to Yancy by burning down a spec home next to Yancy's that was hindering his view of the sunset.
-The Florida authorities offer to extradite her to Oklahoma to serve a minimum prison sentence for her earlier crimes, but she insists on staying in Florida to fight the arson charges.
-Yancy is secretly delighted that the spec home is gone, but he has no further interest in Bonnie.
-The OSBI agent sent to arrest Bonnie predicts that, before long, she will realize this and accept the extradition deal.

-The Monroe County Sheriff reluctantly gives Yancy credit for solving the severed arm case, but tells him that, because of the publicity surrounding Bonnie, it will be at least another year or two before it will be safe to reinstate Yancy as a detective.
+Returning home, Yancy's life is complicated by the reappearance of Bonnie.
+Finding herself pining for Yancy again, and having heard that he found another girlfriend, she showed her devotion by burning down a spec home next to Yancy's that was hindering his view of the sunset.
+Florida authorities offer to extradite her to Oklahoma to serve a minimum prison sentence for her earlier crimes, but she insists on staying in Florida to fight the arson charges.
+Sonny reluctantly gives Yancy credit for solving the case but tells him that it will be at least another year or two before it will be safe to reinstate Yancy as a detective.
 Yancy is disappointed, but happy to be in a steady relationship with Rosa.
 Back on Andros, Neville reclaims his home after the Striplings' resort project collapses.